martinkilgi/Horserace/README.md

 Simple web application where you can create a horse race, add horses to it, bet on one horse and see if you won your bet.

+Unfortunately I underrated deploying this application to Heroku and didn't get everything working as I would have liked.
+Therefore there are instructions for a local setup below.

 ## Local setup instructions

   * Node.js installed